Processing Documents in Migration Mode

 Migration of Project Balances

-If migration mode is turned on for projects, you can import pro forma invoices and the corresponding project transactions—along with their balances, original amounts, and dates—without affecting the general ledger.
+If migration mode is activated for projects, you can import pro forma invoices and the corresponding project transactions—along with their balances, original amounts, and dates—without affecting the general ledger.
 Also, you must link these pro forma invoices and project transactions to the AR documents that correspond to them.
+Then you need to release the migrated pro forma invoices and project transactions.

-After the migrated pro forma invoices and project transactions are released, on the Invoices tab of the Projects (PM301000) form, the system will show a line for each pro forma invoice that corresponds to the project, along with the corresponding AR document (if one was specified), which is shown in the same row.
+If the migrated pro forma invoice is linked to the corresponding AR document, a line with this pro forma invoice and AR invoice appears in the related project on the Invoices tab of the Projects (PM301000) form.
+The system shows a line for each pro forma invoice that corresponds to the project, along with the corresponding AR document, which is shown in the same row.
 Also, on the Revenue Budget tab of this form, project budget values will be calculated based on the imported data.

 Known Limitations

-When accounts payable bills are entered in migration mode on the Bills and Adjustments (AP301000) form, the links to related subcontracts and purchase orders cannot be specified in the Subcontract Nbr. and PO Number columns, respectively, on the Details tab because there is no migration mode for subcontracts and purchase orders.
-This information also cannot be imported when the accounts payable bills are imported in migration mode by using import scenarios.
+- When AP bills are entered in migration mode on the Bills and Adjustments (AP301000) form, the links to related purchase orders cannot be specified in the PO Number columns on the Details tab because there is no migration mode for purchase orders.
+This information also cannot be imported when AP bills are imported in migration mode by using import scenarios.